jasnochmarcin/Space_adventure_game/README.md

-# alien_invasion
+# Space_adventure
-Creating popular Alien Invasion game from scratch.
-Using pygame
+Creating game space adventure game from scratch using pygame.
+Player has to destroy all alien ships.

 ## Recent updates:
 - Added ability to move the spaceship